NikolaiT/incolumitas/content/pages/botOrNot.md

 Slug: BotOrNot
 Status: published

+<a class="btn" href="https://bot.incolumitas.com" style="padding: 10px; font-weight: 600; font-size: 15px">Visit the BotOrNot detection page!</a>

-**Last Edit: 26th January 2021**
+**Last Edit: 27th January 2021**

 I currently put a lot of effort into researching the question how to distinguish web based bots from real human beings.
-Researchers published many papers investigating this intriguing area.
-On this page however, I try to take a slightly more practical approach to find answers.
+Researchers are publishing intriguing new papers constantly that try to answer this question for good.
+On this page however, I try to take a slightly more practical approach to find solutions.

-<a class="btn" href="https://bot.incolumitas.com" style="padding: 10px; font-weight: 600; font-size: 15px">Visit the BotOrNot detection page!</a>
+*— Personal Stance*
+Compared to other actors active in this niche, I am convinced that advanced bots are not always bad.
+On the contrary, they often drive innovation and nurture creativity.
+After all, the Internet becomes a greater Oligopoly each passing day.
+Giving information back to smaller actors is a necessary and endorsed correction.

+There is an endless cat and mouse game between bot programmers and anti-bot companies.
+Let's take a deep dive!

 ### The Five Dimensions of Advanced Web Based Bots

 With *Web Based Bots*, I refer to bots that communicate mostly over the `HTTP` and `HTTPS` protocols and thus interact with the Internet that is visible and accessible to normal human users.
 Furthermore, I will only consider bots that are [somewhat advanced](https://www.imperva.com/blog/bad-bot-report-2020-bad-bots-strike-back/).
-Put differently, advanced bots leverage real browsers by using some form of browser automation/testing framework such as Playwright, Puppeteer, Selenium, PhantomJS and others.
+Put differently, advanced bots leverage real browsers by using some form of browser automation/testing framework such as Playwright, Puppeteer, Selenium, PhantomJS and many others.

  Programmers create *Web Based Bots* for a myriad of different economical reasons:

 + Automating mundane tasks in order to save human labor effort
 + Scraping valuable information from websites (Search Engines, Amazon, eBay, YouTube, ...)

+Or the more darker applications:

-+ Automatically creating content on social media platforms (Twitter, TikTok, Instagram Bots) in order to influence
++ Automatically creating content on social media platforms (Twitter, TikTok, Instagram Bots) in order to influence unaware people
++ Committing Advertisement Fraud by clicking your own ads
++ Impersonating other Users and committing cyber crime

 Creating stealthy bots is a multidimensional problem.
 It follows that detection is a similarly complex problem.